top of page

 Indigenous-led initiatives that encouraged community inclusiveness, belonging, and healing.

-In 2021, Vancouver Foundation launched the Indigenous Priorities Granting Program to provide flexible, one-time grants to First Nation, Inuit and Métis communities, and Indigenous led
+In 2021, Vancouver Foundation launched the Indigenous Priorities Granting Program to provide flexible, one-time grants to First Nation, Inuit and Métis communities, and Indigenous led organizations operating in the lands now known as BC.

 With the support of the Province of BC, the new signage step towards reconciliation, bringing attention to our indigenous keyoh laws of land tenure.